stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/USART/IrDA/Transmit/readme.txt

 These bytes are:
   - 0x00 if no key (JOY_NONE) pressed
-  - 0x01 if JOY_CENTER pin state change
+  - 0x01 if JOY_SEL pin state change
   - 0x02 if JOY_DOWN pin state change
   - 0x03 if JOY_LEFT pin state change
   - 0x04 if JOY_RIGHT pin state change